slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 *`STALLED` is the event you would want for sensorless homing.
 Check the [sensorless homing example](#sensorless-homing)*.

 > [!IMPORTANT]
-*Stall monitoring becomes enabled when the motor has a velocity equal to the configured max speed.
+*Stall monitoring becomes enabled when the motor has a velocity equal to half of the configured max speed.
 Since this component/setup is expected to be an open loop system, the velocity is estimated from max speed, acceleration and deceleration and not the actual velocity of the motor.
 This applies to both UART and pulse control.*

 ## Actions